openbmc/docs/designs/firmware_update_via_blobs.md

 this is not rejected but currently provides no additional value.

 Once opened a new file will appear in the blob_id list (for both the image and hash) indicating they are in progress.
-The name will be `flash/{item}/0` and `flash/hash/0` which has no meaning beyond representing the current update in progress.
+The name will be `flash/active/image` and `flash/active/hash` which has no meaning beyond representing the current update in progress.
 Closing the file does not delete the staged images.
 Only delete will.

+***Note*** The active image blob_ids cannot be opened.
+This can be reconsidered later.

 #### BmcBlobRead